 Fishing is available year-round on the City's three lakes and eight "Close to Home" fishing waters.
 Staff with the H.B.
-Parsons Fish Hatchery are responsible for raising and stocking fish for Oklahoma City fishing waters, and managing fish populations.
+Parsons Fish Hatchery conducts a complete fisheries program, by raising and stocking fish for Oklahoma City fishing waters and managing fish populations.
+The fisheries program is supported by revenue generated from fishing permit sales.
+For more information about the H.B.
+Parsons Fish Hatchery and the City's fisheries management program click here.
 They also offer a Summer Youth Fishing program with the Oklahoma Department of Wildlife Conservation and the Police Athletic League, and oversee the City's annual rainbow trout season at Dolese Youth Park Pond.

 Where to Fish